limosa-io/idaas.nl/README.md

 Idaas.nl is a true multi-tenant solution.
 It is design to scale out and provides great flexibility.
 ## Demo environment

+Run the commands listed below and access your tenant via http://master.notidaas.nl

+_Note:_ `notidaas.nl` is a special domain.
+This domain and all subdomains point to localhost.

 ~~~
+source .env.demo
 docker run --rm \
     -u "$(id -u):$(id -g)" \
     -v $(pwd):/var/www/html \